drheaa/pmd-ev-experiments/README.md

 This repository is a work in progress.

-Experiments may change structure, be refactored, or be abandoned as new insights are gained.
-Code quality and documentation will improve iteratively as understanding deepens.
+Experiments may evolve, be refactored, or be abandoned as understanding improves.
+Code quality and documentation will be refined iteratively.

+Nothing here should be interpreted as validated network planning advice.

 ---

 ## Tools

 - Julia
 - PowerModelsDistribution.jl
 - JuMP
-- Ipopt (or other nonlinear solvers)

 ---

-## Notes
+## Notes to Future Me

-If you are reading this as a future version of me: be kind — this repo exists to capture thinking, not perfection.
+This repo exists to capture thinking, not perfection.
+If something looks messy, it probably reflects a real moment of learning.